DAY 1 – The Great Outdoors

 Around 6:15 p.m.: Return to your hotel to relax and to get ready for dinner.
 Or if you’re all set, opt to do some shopping at the newly renovated CF Rideau Centre.

-This is Ottawa’s downtown shopping mall and having undergone a recent $360-million renovation, it is now home to high-end brands such as Tiffany & Co., Kate Spade New York, Nordstrom with a few more to come.
+This is Ottawa’s downtown shopping mall and having undergone a recent $360-million renovation, it is now home to high-end brands such as Tiffany & Co., Kate Spade New York, Nordstrom and many more.
 Browse the mall and get something that will make you think of Ottawa each time you put it on.